skeyll/SynicSugar/docs/content/_index.md

 +++
 # What is SynicSugar?
 SynicSugar is Unity High-Level Network Library with EpicOnlineServices.
 The concept is the syntax sugar of netcode.
-The process is sonic by pre-generating and IL weaving codes for your project.
-SynicSugar will be optimized for small-party (action) game.
-Can import from [Github](https://github.com/skeyll/SynicSugar)
+Matchmaking, Relay and VC are for free thanks to Epic Game, and have high-level APIs for actual game development.
+Almost SynicSugar APIs are zero-allocation, so the runtime process is sonic.
+SynicSugar will be optimized for small-party game not covered by [Mirror](https://github.com/MirrorNetworking/Mirror).
+Can get it from [Github](https://github.com/skeyll/SynicSugar).

 ```cs